Batman & Robin (film): Legacy

 The nipples seen on the character's costumes, first appearing in Batman Forever and accentuated for Batman & Robin at Schumacher's request, remain among the most defining aspects of the film.
 Recounting his involvement with the film, costume designer Jose Fernandez stated that he was opposed to "sharpening" the nipples, calling them "ridiculous".
 In 2022, Tim Burton commented about Warner Bros.' decision to replace him as director with Schumacher after Batman Returns, "You complain about me, I'm too weird, I'm too dark, and then you put nipples on the costume?
 Go fuck yourself."
-George Clooney's screen-worn suit was put up for auction by Heritage Auctions in 2022 with a starting bid of $40,000.
-A previous owner had estimated it to be worth $100,000 in 2006 when Clooney was at the height of his career.
+Clooney's screen-worn suit was put up for auction by Heritage Auctions in 2022 with a starting bid of $40,000.
+A previous owner had estimated it to be worth $100,000 in 2006 when Clooney was considered to be at the height of his career.
 The suit sold for $57,500.

-In the 2009 film Watchmen, director Zack Snyder and comic book artist Dave Gibbons chose to parody the molded muscle and nipple Batsuit design from Batman & Robin for the Ozymandias costume.
+In the 2009 film Watchmen, director Zack Snyder and comic book artist Dave Gibbons referenced the molded muscle and nipple Batsuit design from Batman & Robin for the Ozymandias costume.
 The film is referenced in the Batman: The Brave and the Bold episode "Legends of the Dark Mite!", when Bat-Mite briefly uses his powers to transform Batman's costume into the same suit shown in Schumacher's Batman films, before declaring it "too icky".

 Twenty-six years after the release of Batman & Robin, Clooney made a cameo appearance as Bruce Wayne in the 2023 DC Extended Universe superhero film The Flash.
 Clooney was asked to reprise the role when the film was already in post-production, agreeing to join after seeing a cut of the film; filming took place in secret six months before release and lasted half a day.